-Welcome back to the second part of the Autumn term at King Edward Primary School and your final year at KEPS!
+Welcome back to the first part of the Spring term at King Edward Primary School and your child's final year at KEPS!
 Hopefully, everyone's had a lovely half-term break and is coming back ready to continue working hard and making lots of special memories.
 Please read on for useful curriculum information as well as details about additional adult and key dates over the next half-term.

 Important Dates Coming Up

 Tuesday 18th December 2018 - Key Stage 2 carol service at St Peters

 Wednesday 19th December 2018 - Christmas dinner and party day

 Thursday 20th December 2018 - Pantomime (10am)

 Friday 21st December 2018 - Christmas Jumper Day and HSA Santa Special (break up)

 Monday 7th January 2019 - First day back after half-term

 Thursday 14th February 2019 - break up for half-term